AlvinHew/Projects/Img_Classif_Pseudo/README.md

 ![input](imgs/input.png)

 ### Without Pretraining
-Training a small EfficientNetV2 with ~20M parameters from scratch, using just ~500 128 x 128 images seemed to not work.
+Training a small EfficientNetV2 with ~20M parameters from scratch, using just ~500 128 x 128 images, seemed to not work.

 ![baseline_40](imgs/baseline_40.png)